DaanJG98/RNA-Seq-Workflow/README.md

   `$ bash Miniconda3-latest-Linux-x86_64.sh`

-  You have to open a new terminal inorder to use conda
+  You have to open a new terminal inorder to use conda, make sure to logged in to your virtual environment.

   <br/>

   #### Creating the environment using the provided environment file

-  `$ conda env create --name {your-environment-name} --file environment.yaml`
+  `$ conda env create --name {your-environment-name} --file /vagrant/environment.yaml`

   To activate your environment: